 Hundreds arrested as France rocked by third night of fiery protests over fatal police shooting of teen

-The overnight unrest followed a march on Thursday in memory of the 17-year-old who is only being identified by his first name, Nahel.
-His death revived longstanding grievances about policing and racial profiling in France's low-income and multiethnic suburbs.
+In a public statement after a crisis meeting of ministers, Macron said "a third of those arrested last night are young, even very young."

-The Elysee announced Macron would cut short a trip to Brussels, where he was attending a European Union summit, to chair a crisis meeting on the violence -- the second such emergency talks in as many days.
+"Nothing justifies violence," Macron said, stoping short of declaring a state of emergency.
+"There is an unacceptable instrumentalization of the death of a teenager, which we all deplore, when the period should be one of meditation and respect."

-Around 40,000 police and gendarmes -- along with elite Raid and GIGN units -- were deployed in several cities overnight, with curfews imposed in municipalities around Paris and bans on public gatherings instated in Lille and Tourcoing in the country's north.
+At least 875 people were arrested overnight Thursday into Friday, France's Interior Ministry said, following a march earlier Thursday in memory of the 17-year-old, who is only being identified by his first name, Nahel.
+His death has revived longstanding grievances about policing and racial profiling in France's low-income and multiethnic suburbs.

-Despite the massive security deployment, violence and damage were reported in multiple areas.
+France's Interior Minister Gerald Darmanin called Thursday a night of "rare violence," and the ministry said 249 police and gendarmes were injured, but none seriously.

-Interior Minister Gerald Darmanin said 667 people had been arrested in what he described as a night of "rare violence."
+Around 40,000 police and gendarmes - along with elite Raid and GIGN units - were deployed in several cities, with curfews imposed in municipalities around Paris and bans on public gatherings instated in Lille and Tourcoing in the country's north.

 Public buildings were also targeted, with a police station in the Pyrenees city of Pau hit with a Molotov cocktail, according to regional authorities, and an elementary school and a district office set on fire in Lille.